PubblyDevelopment/pubbly_design_tools/README.md

 ### Developers

-To start editing the source code of the Pubbly Design Tools, first download a copy of [LveCode Community 7.1.4](https://downloads.livecode.com/livecode/).
+To start editing the source code of the Pubbly Design Tools, first download a copy of [LiveCode Community 7.1.4](https://downloads.livecode.com/livecode/).
 Download and unzip the Window.zip package, and rename the file Tools.pbly to Tools.livecode.
 Open the Tools file from within Livecode.

 Changes must be done from within the Livecode IDE.

+## Third party sources

+...